skodaconnect/homeassistant-skodaconnect/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Please search issues in https://github.com/skodaconnect/skodaconnect and https://github.com/skodaconnect/homeassistant-skodaconnect for duplicates or fixes before reporting a new issue.**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]